 The Banner Saga 2 Review

-Apple MacAlso available on PC, Sony PlayStation 4 and Microsoft Xbox One
+Reviewed on Apple MacAlso available on PC, Sony PlayStation 4 and Microsoft Xbox One

 Two years ago indie outfit Stoic Studio released the first part of The Banner Saga to highly favourable reviews.
 With a team comprised of ex-Bioware employees it’s no surprise that The Banner Saga involved making meaningful choices that directly affected not only those under your banner but also the world in which they inhabited.
 Always billed as a trilogy, the first game’s success paved the way for the team to continue the story.
 Where will the journey take us now as the story continues in The Banner Saga 2?